gabriel-kwesie/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Wireshark, clear the filter and type dns > restart the capture > in PowerShell type nslookup (Example: disney.com) (giving us the website's IP address) (When searched, you won't be able to access the main domain site)
+Within Wireshark, clear the filter and type dns > restart the capture (should have no traffic) > in PowerShell type nslookup (Example: disney.com) (giving us the website's IP address) (When searched, you won't be able to access the main domain site)
 </p>
 <br />